p-sher4win/Register-Login-Form/README.md

 1. Sign up: Users can create an account.

-2. Login: Log in to their existing account.
+2. Login: Log into their existing account.

 3. Forgot Password: Can set up a new password using their registered account email.
 ### Contributing